 end

 During the first hour, OpenGraph+ serves the cached image immediately.
-After that, it revalidates with the ETag.
-If the post hasn’t changed, your server returns 304 and OpenGraph+ keeps serving the cached image.
+After that, it fetches the page; if the post hasn’t changed, the ETag matches and the existing image is kept without re-rendering.

 stale? for conditional rendering